Sinister Six: Sinister War

-In a lead-up to "Sinister War", Kindred tells Doctor Octopus that he can help him with his memories, but he will need to gather five more people.
-At an unknown beach, Doctor Octopus helps Sandman with his loss of direction and promises to solve Sandman's immortality problem.
+In a lead-up to "Sinister War", Kindred tells Doctor Octopus that he can help him with his missing memories, but he will need to gather five more people.
 Upon building a special machine, Doctor Octopus resurrects Electro with his powers intact as Kindred comments on Electro's abilities while stating that Doctor Octopus is getting closer to his true self.
 Doctor Octopus and Electro find Kraven the Hunter in the Savage Land hunting a dinosaur.
-Electro shocks the dinosaur, and Doctor Octopus recruits Kraven the Hunter into the Sinister Six by promising him to hunt down the Lizard.
-Doctor Octopus coerces Curt Connors into using the Isotope Genome Accelerator on himself which separates him from his Lizard side.
-Kindred then completes the Sinister Six by having Mysterio join him as Kindred notes that his endgame with Spider-Man is approaching.
+Electro shocks the dinosaur, and Doctor Octopus recruits Kraven into the Sinister Six.
+Doctor Octopus coerces Curt Connors into using the Isotope Genome Accelerator on himself, which splits his Lizard persona into a separate being.
+Kindred then completes the Sinister Six by having Mysterio join him.